 iOS consent management leverages App Tracking Transparency framework while implementing additional consent controls for other processing activities.

-Native vs web-based consent considerations balance user experience with implementation complexity and maintenance requirements.
+Native vs web-based consent considerations balance user experience with implementation complexity and maintenance requirements, and many organizations rely on GDPR consent management platforms to orchestrate multi-channel, granular consent across mobile and web.

 Consent Storage and Management